Basics of the Medicare Advantage Plan

 Is it better to have Medicare Advantage or Medigap?

 There are advantages and disadvantages to both options.
 However, you can not have both.
 If you need more flexibility with your health coverage and your network options are limited a Medigap policy may be the best solution.
 To fully answer this question, it can help to speak with a Medicare specialist.
-A good agent can help assess your needs and find the best solution for you health care needs and your wallet.
+A good agent can help assess your needs and find the best solution for your healthcare needs and your wallet.

 How Much Does an Advantage Plan Cost?